DevReddy/DevReddy.github.io/README.md

 ####Must Have:####
 [ ] Lightbox on click for screenshots
-[ ] Responsive style for display of projects
 [ ] srcset for project image view

 ####Want to Have:####
 [ ] Angular integration
 [ ] Customize 404 page
+[ ] Clean up SASS media queries

 ####Nice to Have:####